singlecore06483/sc_framework/README.md

 UPDATES
 -

-new udates and features in sc framework:
+new udates and features in sc_framework:

 - added 5 new exploits
 - added 5 new tools
-- added 1 new command ----> command: search windows
 - bugs and errors are fixed
+- added 3 new command ----> command: search      command: search site     commmand: search windows
+- removed two extra tools

 SC FRAMEWORK
 -

-this tool uses 22 exploits and 8 payloads. wich some of the exploit like `ssh-loign, PDF-exploit, and more 15 exploits`.
+this tool uses 22 exploits and 8 payloads. wich some of the exploit like `ssh-loign, PDF-exploit, and more 20 exploits`.

 How this tool works?
 -